-(iii) The business day following the base date for the recovery of the convertible bonds is the Taipei Exchange termination date for the convertible bonds, and the deadline for the bondholders to request conversion is the second business day after the Taipei Exchange termination date, but the bondholders shall apply to the original trading broker to convert the convertible bonds into ordinary shares of the Company one business day after the date of termination of listing of the convertible bonds.
+- (iii)The business day following the base date for the recovery of the convertible bonds is the Taipei Exchange termination date for the convertible bonds, and the deadline for the bondholders to request conversion is the second business day after the Taipei Exchange termination date, but the bondholders shall apply to the original trading broker to convert the convertible bonds into ordinary shares of the Company one business day after the date of termination of listing of the convertible bonds.
 If the bondholder does not apply for conversion within the aforesaid period, the Company will redeem the convertible bonds held by such bondholder at the bond face value.
 The converted bonds will be recovered in cash within eight days after the bond recovery base date.
-If the aforementioned date is the day when the Taipei Stock Exchange Market is closed, it will be postponed to the next business day.

-C. The 7th secured convertible bonds in the amount of NT\$2,400 thousand have been converted to 35 thousand common shares as of December 31, 2021.
+If the aforementioned date is the day when the Taipei Stock Exchange Market is closed, it will be postponed to the next business day. - C. The 7th secured convertible bonds in the amount of NT\$2,400 thousand have been converted to 35 thousand common shares as of December 31, 2022.
 The surplus due to the conversion amounted to NT\$1,938 thousand, recorded under additional paid-in capital.

-English Translation of Parent-Company-Only Financial Statements and Footnotes Originally Issued in Chinese WAFER WORKS CORPORATION Notes to the Parent-Company-Only Financial Statements (Amounts Expressed in Thousands of New Taiwan Dollars Unless Otherwise Specified)
+Notes to the Parent-Company-Only Financial Statements (Amounts Expressed in Thousands of New Taiwan Dollars Unless Otherwise Specified)